Search Workshops

 Start Time: 8:30 AM

-This series of follow up trainings are in support of the Math HB 5 College Prep Course, also known as College Transitions.
-This series will focus on curriculum instruction, the course final assessment, and provide an opportunity for peer to peer networking and support.
+This series of trainings are in support of the English HB 5 College Prep Course, also known as College Transitions.
+This series will focus on curriculum instruction, development and calibration of the student writing portfolio, and provide an opportunity for peer to peer networking and support.
 These trainings are mandatory as per the Memorandum of Understanding established by local institutions of higher education and Region One ESC school districts in August 2014 and updated August 2021.
-All participants should bring laptops or other electronic devices.
+Participants should bring a laptop or other electronic device.

 Max Participants: